-Before the start of every sports season, the student and their parents/guardians/caregivers, must submit via a web based registration platform a current Department-approved Pre-Participation Form, signed by both the student and their parents/guardians/caregivers which provides a comprehensive history with up-to-date information relative to concussion history; and any head, face or cervical spine injury history; and any history of co-existent concussive injuries.
+Before the start of every sports season, the student and his/her parents/guardians, must submit via a web based registration platform a current Department-approved Pre-Participation Form, signed by both the student and his/her parents/guardians which provides a comprehensive history with up-to-date information relative to concussion history; and any head, face or cervical spine injury history; and any history of co-existent concussive injuries.
 All Pre-Participation Forms will be reviewed by the licensed athletic trainers prior to the start of any practices for the season so as to identify students who are at greater risk of repeated head injuries.
 Additionally, all Pre-Participation Forms indicating a history of head injury will be reviewed by the school nurse and, if appropriate, also by the school physician.
+The Athletic

-The Athletic Department will follow up with students and their parents/guardians/caregivers who do not return required forms by the specified date.
-If the students and their parents/guardians/caregivers still do not return the required forms, then the student cannot participate in the sport for that season until the form is returned.
+Department will follow up with students and their parents/ guardians who do not return required forms by the specified date.
+If the students and their parents/ guardians still do not return the required forms then the student cannot participate in the sport for that season until the form is returned.